classgraph/classgraph/classgraph-vfs/README.md

 `classgraph-base`, which is pulled in transitively.

 Three classes carry the API: `Vfs` opens things, a `VfsRoot` is one opened directory, jarfile or module, and a `VfsEntry` is one file within it.
-Two more turn up as you use them:
-`CloseableByteBuffer` wraps a buffer you have to close, and `VfsVisitor` is the callback that `VfsRoot#walk()` takes.
-Those five types are the public API -- `VfsEntry` has one further public method, `getZipEntry()`, which returns a type from the internal packages, exported only to ClassGraph's own modules.
-See the
-[Vfs API](https://github.com/classgraph/classgraph/wiki/Vfs-API) for the full reference.
+Three more turn up as you use them: `VfsSpec` holds the settings a `Vfs` is constructed with, `CloseableByteBuffer` wraps a buffer you have to close, and `VfsVisitor` is the callback that `VfsRoot#walk()` takes.
+Those six types are the whole public API -- `Vfs` has one further public constructor, which takes a type from a package that is exported only to ClassGraph's own modules, so no other module can call it.
+See the [Vfs API](https://github.com/classgraph/classgraph/wiki/Vfs-API) for the full reference.

 ## One interface over every kind of storage